insilica/TransferSRNN/README.md

 Here is an explanation of the files in this repo.

+Discrete Survival Demo.ipynb - Notebook that shows whole process of building and running survival models on ws2.
+Takes a couple hours to run.
+In the end, it generates a plot similar to lossdiff_boxplot2.svg

 lossdiff_boxplot2.svg - Plot of difference between loss of respective fold and disease of baseline model and transfer model

 baseline_losses.csv - Loss values for each fold and disease for baseline models